Christmas Island Strategic Assessment

-The Australian Government, through the department, in collaboration with the Department of the Environment and Energy, will work closely with all stakeholders during the Strategic Assessment, including the local community, potential investors and businesses.
+The Australian Government, through the department, in collaboration with the Department of Agriculture, Water and Environment, will work closely with all stakeholders during the Strategic Assessment, including the local community, potential investors and businesses.
 The draft Terms of Reference were open for public comment from 15 February 2019 to 29 March 2019.

 The department will publish a summary of public views.
 Names of those who made submissions will not be included in this summary.
 The department will not publish submissions except where respondents indicated in their form that the submission could be published.
 Information on how the department collects and uses personal information is also below.

 The department will provide updates to the community on the progress of the Strategic Assessment.
 Enquiries about the Strategic Assessment can be sent to: email@example.com

 Community Reference Group